Your First Trip to Disney World With Kids

 I am not a Disney expert.

 But, I am a Mom who has been to Disney World several times.
-And because I don’t want you to go through the same stress and anxiety as I have, I am offering up my best and most practical tips for your first trip to Disney.
+And because I don’t want you to go through the same stress and anxiety as I have, I am offering up my best and most practical Disney World tips for first timers.

 Walt Disney World is certainly “the most magical place on Earth” and “where dreams come true”!
 It is also the home of stress, tears, tantrums, and A LOT of really gross germs!!
 Uggghhh!!

-So…there are definitely a bunch of things you will want to know before you go!
+So…there are definitely a bunch of things you will want to know before your first Disney trip!

-My Disney tips can be broken down into 4 main categories:
+My Disney World tips for first timers can be broken down into 4 main categories:

 - Preparation and Planning.